-The Business Management program is designed to prepare students for entry into management and supervisory positions in a variety of businesses and industries.
-Learning opportunities will introduce, develop, and reinforce academic and occupational knowledge, skills, and abilities required for job acquisition, retention, and advancement in management.
-Graduates of the program receive a Business Management diploma with a specialization in General Management, Small Business Management, Service Sector Management, Operations Management, or Human Resource Management.
+The Business Management program is designed to prepare students for entry into management positions in a variety of businesses and industries.
+Learning opportunities will introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement in management.
+Graduates of the program receive a Business Management diploma.